Shivansh212/Shivansh212/README.md

 ### About me! 👋

-Meet Shivansh, a 3rd year B.Tech cs student with a strong interest in and proficiency with Python, CSS, and JS.
+Meet Shivansh, a 3rd year B.Tech CS-AI/ML student with a strong interest in and proficiency with Python, CSS, and JS.
 Shivansh is not only technically skilled but also holds a leadership position as the vice-president of the technical club at their university.